 Resources to support learning

-The following resources showcase Aotearoa’s growing space sector and the innovative ways technology is being used to address environmental and social issues.
+The following resources showcase the growing space sector and the innovative ways technology is being used to address environmental and social issues in Aotearoa.
 Student activities bring the concepts to life and give learners a taste of what it is like to work in space.

 - Aotearoa New Zealand in space – an introduction – article